What is Shared Responsibility Model? – Explained

 A client or customer needs to take care of configurations and settings that are under their control, including:

-• Data – Proper creation and upload of data in the cloud system is the user’s responsibility.
-This also includes the creation of data access authorisations and their encryption.
+• Data: The user’s responsibility is to create and upload data in the cloud system.
+This also includes the creation of data access authorizations and their encryption.

-• Applications: The user is entirely responsible for every workload in a cloud VM.
-The user also needs to properly secure all integrations, connections and updates of local databases, workloads etc of all connected systems.
+• Applications: The user is responsible for every cloud VM workload.
+The user also needs to properly secure all integrations, connections, and updates of local databases, workloads, etc., of all connected systems.

 • Configurations: Users are completely responsible for maintaining significant security through proper configuration system tools and options of a cloud environment.